Follow Water Calendar

 Swish, swoosh, swish, swoosh, in a rhythmic pattern, the water swings to and fro in the vessel, a “flowform”, originally conceived by the British anthroposophist John Wilkes (1930-2011) in 1970 and since then developed into many shapes.
 The incoming water … Continue reading

-Tagged alternative water flow, alternative water treatment, flowforms, John Wilkes, self-organization, self-organizing flow, sewage treatment, Warmonderhof, water, water art, water dance, water pulsation
+Tagged alternative water treatment, flowforms, John Wilkes, self-organization, self-organizing flow, sewage treatment, Warmonderhof, water, water art, water dance, water pulsation

 Morning mist is rolling in from the shore, the remnants of a rainy summer night.
 Elusive, yet being so close that one can nearly touch it.
 The sun finally breaks through, clearing up the mist into vapour, and it is … Continue reading